Search This Blog

 The individual required to offer input and contribute to the activity.

-This person offers 2-way communication and is the expert.
-This person should hold both “Responsible” and “Accountable” person in check and uses the risk management strategies.
-May be able to roll up the sleeves to actually do what these above roles should do.
-Can take on the roles of Director, Proposition Manager, Business Analyst, Project Manager, etc.
+This person offers 2-way communication and is a domain expert.
+This person should hold both “Responsible” and “Accountable” person in check if only they consult.
+This person alternative risk management techniques like the root cause analysis, force field analysist, and SWIFT (Structured What If Thinking) promoting thoughts that may otherwise be missed impeding flow.
+May be able to roll up the sleeves to do what these above roles should do.
+Can take on the roles of Director, Proposition Manager, Business Architect, Project Manager, etc.

 Informed